 It may or may not be possible to enlist others around you to help you in your efforts.
 Informing them of your goals will at least increase the chances that they won’t try to work against you.

 Determine a time to put on your uniform and become a “clutter cop.”
 It could be once a week or once a day.
 Don’t make it a long shift.
 15-30 minutes of focused time can accomplish a lot.
 Take time to put items away, throw out trash, and attend to other things you’ve identified on your list.
 Don’t let it become overwhelming by trying to do it all at once.
 Complete one task or area at a time.

 Put the criminals behind bars

 Through careful reasoning, you’ve identified some “criminal” habits.
 Before you take off your uniform, look over the list of areas you needed to work on and give yourself an evaluation.
 Did you do better than last week?

 The goal is not to become someone else, but rather to have more control over your time, your space, and reduce frustration in your areas of difficulty.
 If you’ve moved forward in your goals, then give yourself an A+.
 In the beginning, you have to think about new ideas, but after a while the habit does the work for you.
 You’ll suddenly look back and realize you’ve made the changes in thinking that were necessary.
 I mentioned in the previous post that it takes 2 or 3 weeks to establish a productive habit, and about 6 months to unlearn a destructive one.
 It takes patient and persistence.

 Let’s help each other out.
 What has worked for you?
 Please, share it below.

 P.S.
-Yes, this post came about because I’m excited about the new episodes of Sherlock on PBS.
+Yes, this post came about because I love the new Sherlock series on PBS.
+Can’t wait for more new episodes to come out.
 As they say, check your local listings.